 MS in Health Services Research

-The Master of Science (MS) program offered by the Department of Health Policy & Management equips graduates with an expansive breadth of knowledge and advanced technical research skills.
+The Master of Science (MS) program offered by the Department of Health Policy & Management equips graduates with a breadth of knowledge and advanced technical research skills.
 This program offers training in both quantitative and qualitative research methods.
-The MS distinguishes an individual in both the professional world and academia, functioning as a distinct degree or serving as preparation for a doctoral program.
-Graduates pursue careers as health care consultants, project and research managers, and analysts for insurance entities or provider-based organizations.
+The MS distinguishes an individual in both the professional world and academia, functioning as preparation for a career in research and/or analytics, or as preparation for a doctoral program.
+Graduates pursue careers as health care consultants, research managers, and analysts for insurance entities or provider-based organizations.
 Graduates who hold clinical degrees may become clinical principal investigators.

-The Master of Science in Health Services Research program consists of a minimum of 31 graduate credits of coursework (including 10 elective credits) and a thesis equivalent to one health services research paper publishable in refereed journals.
-Full-time students may complete the MS in 18 months.
+The Master of Science in Health Services Research program consists of a minimum of 31 graduate credits of coursework (including 11 elective credits) and a thesis equivalent to one health services research paper publishable in a refereed journal.
 All students are required to complete the degree within five years.
 A minimum grade of B or better is required for each of the core MS courses.

 Core MS Courses (required)